JonasKruckenberg/imagetools/.changeset/long-baboons-dream.md

 'vite-imagetools': patch
 ---

-fix: avif format when file is from cache
+fix: correctly set avif format when file is read from cache